 The design parameters for any system are dictated by the desired application.
 Organoid produced in microfluidic devices, also called organoid-on-chips might be used for a variety of applications including drug toxicity screening, cancer studies, disease modeling, and developmental research.
 Depending on the desired application, the complexity of the system can differ.

 Organoid systems are simplified in vitro versions of organs in the body.
 They utilize stem cells to produce realistic and sophisticated anatomy.
 Therefore, engineering the stem cell niche is of importance.
 The stem cells are regulated via complex signaling mechanisms including the signals from the surrounding cells, and the ECM as well as the mechanical forces.
 The physiochemistry of the niche such as the pH and oxygen can also be determinant in stem cell fate.
 Thus, a desirable organoid on a chip system should allow these items to be controlled.
 Microfluidic technology is well-known for its capacity for controlling the cell culture using a network of microchannels and microchambers as well as embedded bio/pressure/flow sensors.
 Microfluidic chips for organoid synthesis are compatible with a wide range of biomaterials and biomimetic scaffolds.
-The cells and the cell clusters have been introduced to these chips inside an extensive list of hydrogels to mimic the ECM.
-These microchips provide a dynamic environment for the cell culture as opposed to conventional methods where the cell culture is static.
+The cells and the cell clusters have been introduced to these microfluidics chips inside an extensive list of hydrogels to mimic the ECM.
+These microfluidics chips provide a dynamic environment for the cell culture as opposed to conventional methods where the cell culture is static.
 The cells can experience flow forces such as shear stress as well as mechanical forces.
 The mechanical forces can be simulated by stretching or deforming the membranes while the shear stress and its amount are controlled by the fluid flow over the system.

-Additionally, organoid-on-chip systems allow Spatio-temporal control of the culture unit.
+Additionally, microfluidics organoid-on-chip systems allow Spatio-temporal control of the culture unit.
 Also, a network of microfluidic channels can be used as perfusion networks to mimic vascularization and allow transport of the growth factors or construct concentration gradients.

 The addition of imaging and sensing modalities to the microfluidic chips removes the need for end-point analysis.
 Researchers can monitor the status of the organoids at any time during the experiment.